 DO keep your meetings short.

-DO conduct your meetings in your office whenever possible.
+DO conduct your meetings in your office (face-to-face) or on a video call whenever possible.

 DO review your client’s file the day before the meetings.

 If you are unprepared and look like you are winging it, your client will feel unimportant and probably irritated.

 If you have a whiteboard in your office, use it.

 Explain what the numbers in your client’s policies mean.

 DO follow an alphabetical approach to scheduling appointments.

 We’ve found that the best way to ensure you meet with all your clients throughout the year is to work through your entire list of names alphabetically.